 Keep in mind that these are minimum estimates (and I might even argue extreme minimums).

-The size, life stage, and breed of your dog can mean they require much more than the minimum, so it’s worth it to investigate what your specific dog requires.
+The life stage (puppy, adult, best senior dog food), size (small dog breeds, medium, large dog breeds), and breed of your dog can mean they require much more than the minimum, so it’s worth it to investigate what your specific dog requires.